apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 ## Builds

 An Actor is a combination of source code and various settings in a Docker container.
-In order to be able to run, it first needs to be built.
+To be able to run, it first needs to be built.
 An Actor build consists of the source code built as a Docker image, making the Actor ready to run on the Apify platform.

 :::info What is Docker image?
 A Docker image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
 <https://www.docker.com/resources/what-container/>
 :::

 With every new version of an Actor, a new build gets created.
-Each Actor build has its own number (for example, **1.2.34**), and some of the builds are tagged for easier use (for example, **latest** or **beta**).
+Each Actor build has its number (for example, **1.2.34**), and some of the builds are tagged for easier use (for example, **latest** or **beta**).
 When running an Actor, you can choose what build you want to run by selecting a tag or number in the run options.

 ![Actor run options](./images/runs_and_builds/actor-run-options.png)